Kyle-Jeynes/Laravel-Dockerized/README.md

 - Edit your `.env` file for your `laravel/src` project to include the MySQL options that you can set in your `laravel/.env`.
 You can see an example in `laravel/.example.production.env`.

+  **NOTE** Containers auto_discover DNS records - You must specify the "laravel-mysql" as the mysql host in your `laravel/.env`.
+Do not try use an IPV4 address.

 - Build your containers by running the following command:
   ```bash